ferroche90/email-validator-tool/STARTUP_GUIDE.md

-# Email Validator Tool - Startup & Testing Guide
+# Email Validator Tool - Local Development Guide

-This guide will walk you through setting up, starting, and testing the Email Validator Tool application step by step.
+This guide will walk you through setting up and running the Email Validator Tool locally for development.

 ## Prerequisites